 This may be the most important part of your whole campaign: thank your donors!
 Supporters who donate to your Flipcause campaign will receive an automatic email receipt with a customizable thank you message.
 Make sure you customize this thank you message!

 We also recommend you go above and beyond and send out another thank you letter apart from the automatic receipt.
-The purpose of this letter is to make your donors feel good and tangibly feel the impact they made to your organization.
+The purpose of this letter is to make your donors feel good and tangibly feel the impact they made on your organization.
 Sending out a timely and personal thank you will make your supporters feel like they matter.
-For an extra personal touch use this free tool to record a short, personalized thank you video to send with your thank you emails.
+For an extra personal touch, use this free tool to record a short, personalized thank-you video to send with your thank-you emails.